ForgetMe17/vr-dash-tile-player/README.md

 1. dash.js - For adaptive bitrate streaming via DASH.
 2. three.js - For 3D rendering, with CSS3DRenderer.js so far (WebXR not supported).
+3. aframe - For 3D rendering (WebXR supported for 2K- videos).

 ### ABR Algorithms we use